 Please see below for testimonials from participants.

 Baltimore County Senior Centers are sponsoring many programs on topics related to Brain Matters.
-For September, we look at Brain Fitness.
-A number of Baltimore County senior centers are offering special activities intended to help you have fun and improve your brain functioning.
+For October, the topic is Boost Your Brain.
+A number of Baltimore County senior centers are offering special activities intended to help you improve your brain functioning.
 Refer to the Brain Matters Brochure (PDF) for more details on upcoming programs.

-We are also planning programs for our brain health risk factor of the month – for September, Lack of Exercise.
+We are also planning programs for our brain health risk factor of the month – for October, Lack of Intellectual Stimulation.

 Below are some resources for those who are interested in more information and relevant research on Brain Matters.